Assistive technology is a device or system that enables someone with a disability to perform a task

 Read & Write software installations

-Read & Write is literacy software, designed to assist with reading and writing.
-It operates as an external toolbar that integrates with your software ie. Office and PDF files To have Read&Write installed on your Windows or Mac laptop, please take your device to a Tech Assist Bar.
+Read & Write is literacy software designed to assist with reading and writing.
+It operates as an external toolbar that integrates with your software (for example, Office and PDF files).
+To have Read & Write installed on your Windows or Mac laptop, please take your device to a Tech Assist Bar.

 Good practice